hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

   - /about.html
 ---

 I am Hsin-Yuan Huang (黃信元, pronounced "Shin Yuan Huan").
-I also go by the name Robert.
+I also go by Robert.
 I am currently an Assistant Professor of Theoretical Physics at [Caltech](https://www.caltech.edu/) and a Senior Research Scientist at [Google Quantum AI](https://quantumai.google/).

+I received my Ph.D. under the guidance of John Preskill and Thomas Vidick.
+My doctoral dissertation, titled *Learning in the Quantum Universe*, was honored with the Milton and Francis Clauser Doctoral Prize --- an award conferred annually to a single doctoral dissertation across all disciplines at Caltech that demonstrates the highest degree of originality and potential for opening up new avenues of human thought and endeavor.

 ## Research Interest